damianhakert/damianhakert.github.io/source/posts/2016-06-03-ssg-overview-gitlab-pages-part-1-dynamic-x-static.html.md

 ## Static and Dynamic Websites

+### Premises

+Static websites are a combination of HTML markup (the text we see written on web pages), CSS (Cascading Style Sheets), which are the styles and layouts applied to that pages, and JavaScript, a programing language that defines their behavior (e.g., fade in and fade out).
+These pages are stored as simple files in web servers.
+When we type in our browsers the URL for a web page like that, our browser (called _client_) is making an _HTTP request_ to that server, which identifies which files are being requested, and send them back to our browsers via "HTTP response".

+Dynamic websites are more complicated than that.
+Besides the markup, the styles and the behavior, they do more things that our **browsers** can identify.
+For example, if you are buying something online, it's easy to understand that the prices and the availability of that item are _dynamically_ recovered from some data, generally stored in _databases_.
+This process of recovering data and processing it _before_ responding to our browsers as web pages containing that information, is called _server-side_ processing.

+Now let's take a better look into these processes to be able to understand how those things work, how important they are, and why is this information useful for us.
+How about starting from the beginning?

 ### A glance at the history

-About 25 years ago, in 1990, [Tim Berners-Lee][tim-bl] [published][first-site-1990]
-the [first website in history][first-website].
+About 25 years ago, in 1990, [Tim Berners-Lee][tim-bl] [published][first-site-1990] the [first website in history][first-website].
 It was a plain [static webpage] with a few tags and links.
 Three years later, in 1993, the birth of the [dynamic web] took place, when the [Common Gateway Interface (CGI)][wiki-cgi] was [first introduced][first-cgi].
 CGI was a way to let a website run scripts on the web server and display the output.
 From then on, the evolution was huge.

 With the advent of processing server-side scripts, came forward the [Web Content Management Systems (WCMS)][wcms], allowing us to create and maintain databases connected to the internet.
 Websites with such server-side processing, which provide high-level interactivity with the user, are commonly referred as [web applications][web-apps].
 Some notable examples are [WordPress], [Joomla!], [Drupal], [Magento], [Ghost], and [many others][cms-list].

 Besides connecting websites with databases, the dynamic web is an important asset to work with [template systems][template-sys].
 By using them, developers write fast, update websites faster, and reduce mistakes (provoked by repetition).

 Unfortunately, with the growing popularity of server-side based websites, came together their [vulnerabilities][common-vulnerabilities].
 [Security issues] are common among them, and there are a lot of [measures][security-web-apps] we need to take to prevent attacks of uncountable natures.
 We need to protect our users, our site, and our server.
 Everything in between is subjected to hackers attacks.

 An intelligent counter-measure for avoiding those security threads and, at the same time, maintaining the benefits of templating systems, was the creation of **Static Site Generators (SSGs)**.
 With them, we write dynamically and publish statically.

 SSGs came out on the early 2000's, with [Blosxom] in 2003, and [WebGen] in 2004.
 In 2008, [Tom Preston-Werner][tom-pw] released [Jekyll], by far the [most popular SSG][ssgs-list] up to now.
 The interest for Static Site Generators have increased considerably in the last few years, as you can see at the chart below, from [Google Trends]:

 ![Static Site Generators - Google Trends](/images/blogimages/ssg-gitlab-pages-series/part-1-ssg-google-trends.png)